Members of the Advisory Board (AdBo)

 Since 2019, he is Professor for Power Engineering at SRH Berlin University of Applied Sciences.

-After completing his studies, Diploma in Mathematics, in 1981, Johannes Selle worked as a project leader and branch manager in various companies before he became a member of the German Parliament in 1998.
-In the same year, he began his work as the head of Contract Management in the Central German Media Fund GmbH in Leipzig.
+After completing his studies, Diploma in Mathematics, in 1981, Johannes Selle worked as a project leader and branch manager in various companies before he became a member of the German Parliament from 1994 to 1998, and subsequently from 2009 to 2021.
+In 1998 he began his work as the head of Contract Management in the Central German Media Fund GmbH in Leipzig.
 Since 2007, he has also been managing the Children’s Media Centre in Erfurt.

 He holds various party offices and is a member of the CDU Executive District of Kyffhäuserkreis, member of the County Council in Kyffhäuserkreis, Chairman in the Economic Supervisory Committee as well as being a member of the SMI association.